 What is Shareholder Protection?

-Shareholder Protection is designed to help make succession planning as smooth as possible should a shareholder in a business die or become critically ill.
+Shareholder Protection protects a business and its shareholders by making succession planning as smooth as possible should a company shareholder die or become critically ill.

 It provides the necessary capital for the remaining shareholder(s) to buy the deceased’s share of the business.